What makes a great submission video?

 - No more than 5 minutes in length

 - Closed captions are recommended but not compulsory

-The submission deadline for ExploreSA: The Gawler Challenge is looming, don't miss it!
-If you need a helping hand with your submission, you can reach out to fellow competitors and Unearthed moderation staff on either the challenge Forum or the #ExploreSA channel in the Unearthed-Community Slack.
-You can also visit the challenge's FAQ page or email us at [email protected] - we're here to help!
+If you need a helping hand with your submission, you can reach out to fellow competitors and Unearthed moderation staff on the challenge Forum.
+You can also visit the challenge's website page or email us at [email protected] - we're here to help!